Benefits of Quitting Weed

 Accordion Image

-According to the American Lung Association, marijuana smoke contains many of the same toxins, irritants, and carcinogens as tobacco smoke, which could lead to respiratory problems, chronic bronchitis, and lung cancer.[2]
+According to the American Lung Association, marijuana smoke contains many of the same toxins, irritants, and carcinogens as tobacco smoke, which could lead to respiratory problems, such as chronic bronchitis.[2]
+The association between marijuana and lung cancer is still being investigated.
 Marijuana smokers also inhale deeply and hold the smoke longer than cigarette smokers, increasing the amount of tar that enters their lungs.

 Eliminating weed from your system gives your lungs a chance to rebound and recover from use.
-You’ll be less prone to bronchitis, lung infections, asthma symptoms, and other respiratory issues as well.
+You’ll also be less prone to bronchitis, lung infections, asthma symptoms, and other respiratory issues.

 • Better Cognitive Function